Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 • Pulse above 100 - mechanical ventilation in case of irregular breathing.

-• After 30 seconds, with the ineffectiveness of indirect massage with mechanical ventilation, it is necessary to carry out drug therapy.
+• After 30 seconds, if indirect massage with mechanical ventilation is ineffective, it is necessary to carry out drug therapy.

-4. An examination of the color of the skin is carried out.
-Pink color indicates normal condition child.
-With cyanosis or acrocyanosis, it is necessary to give oxygen and monitor the baby's condition.
+4. Skin color is examined.
+Pink color indicates in good condition child.
+In case of cyanosis or acrocyanosis, it is necessary to give oxygen and monitor the baby’s condition.

 How is primary resuscitation performed?

-Be sure to wash and treat your hands with an antiseptic, put on sterile gloves.
-The time of birth of the child is recorded, after the necessary measures are taken, it is documented.
-The newborn is placed under a heat source, wrapped in a dry warm diaper.
+Be sure to wash and treat your hands with antiseptic and wear sterile gloves.
+The time of birth of the child is recorded, and after the necessary measures are taken, it is documented.
+The newborn is placed under a heat source and wrapped in a dry, warm diaper.

-To restore airway patency, you can lower the head end and put the child on the left side.
+To restore airway patency, you can lower the head end and place the child on his left side.
 This will stop the aspiration process and allow the contents of the mouth and nose to be removed.
-The contents are carefully aspirated without deep insertion of the aspirator.
+Carefully suck out the contents without resorting to deep insertion of the aspirator.

-If such measures do not help, resuscitation of the newborn continues by sanitizing the trachea using a laryngoscope.
-After the appearance of breathing, but the absence of its rhythm, the child is transferred to mechanical ventilation.
+If such measures do not help, resuscitation of the newborn continues by sanitation of the trachea using a laryngoscope.
+After breathing appears, but there is no rhythm, the child is transferred to mechanical ventilation.

-The department of resuscitation and intensive care of newborns accepts the child after primary resuscitation measures to provide further assistance and maintenance of vital functions.
+The neonatal resuscitation and intensive care unit admits the child after initial resuscitation measures to provide further assistance and maintaining vital functions.

 • lack of breathing or the appearance of convulsive respiratory movements;

-• pulse less than 100 times per minute, regardless of the state of breathing;
+• pulse less than 100 times per minute, regardless of breathing status;

-• persistent cyanosis with normal work respiratory and cardiovascular systems.
+• persistent cyanosis with normal operation respiratory and cardiovascular systems.

-This set of activities is carried out using a mask or bag.
-The head of the newborn is tilted back a little and a mask is applied to the face.
-It is held with index and thumbs.
-The rest of the child's jaw is taken out.
+This set of measures is carried out using a mask or bag.
+The newborn's head is tilted back slightly and a mask is placed on the face.
+It is held with the index fingers and thumbs.
+The rest is used to remove the child's jaw.

-The mask should be on the chin, nose and mouth areas.
-It is sufficient to ventilate the lungs with a frequency of 30 to 50 times in 1 minute.
-Bag ventilation can cause air to enter the stomach cavity.
+The mask should be on the chin, nose and mouth.
+It is enough to ventilate the lungs at a frequency of 30 to 50 times per minute.
+Ventilating with a bag may cause air to enter the stomach cavity.
 You can remove it from there using

-In order to control the effectiveness of the conduction, it is necessary to pay attention to the rise of the chest and the change in heart rate.
-The child continues to be monitored until full recovery respiration and heart rate.
+To monitor the effectiveness of the exercise, you need to pay attention to the rise of the chest and changes in heart rate.
+The child continues to be monitored until full recovery rhythm of breathing and heart contractions.

 Why and how is intubation performed?

-Primary neonatal resuscitation also includes tracheal intubation, if mechanical ventilation is ineffective for 1 minute.
-Right choice intubation tubes - one of important points...
-It is done depending on the body weight of the child and his gestational age.
+Primary resuscitation of newborns also includes tracheal intubation, if mechanical ventilation is ineffective for 1 minute.
+Right choice intubation tubes - one of important points.
+It is done depending on the baby’s body weight and gestational age.

 Intubation is also performed in the following cases:

-• the need to remove the aspiration of meconium from the trachea;
+• the need to remove meconium aspiration from the trachea;

 • deep prematurity.

-On the laryngoscope, light is turned on and taken in the left hand.
-Right hand hold the head of the newborn.
-The blade is inserted into the mouth and held up to the base of the tongue.
+The laryngoscope is illuminated and held in the left hand.
+Right hand holding the newborn's head.
+The blade is inserted into the mouth and passed to the base of the tongue.
 Raising the blade towards the handle of the laryngoscope, the resuscitator sees the glottis.
-The intubation tube is inserted with right side into the oral cavity and pass through vocal cords at the moment of their opening.
-This happens while inhaling.
-The tube is held up to the planned mark.
+The intubation tube is inserted with right side into the oral cavity and passed through vocal cords at the moment of their opening.
+This happens as you inhale.
+The tube is carried out to the planned mark.

-The laryngoscope is removed, then the conductor.
+The laryngoscope is removed, then the guidewire.
 The correct insertion of the tube is checked by squeezing the breathing bag.
-Air enters the lungs and causes an excursion of the chest.
+Air enters the lungs and causes chest excursion.
 Next, the oxygen supply system is connected.

 Indirect cardiac massage

-Resuscitation of a newborn in the delivery room includes which is shown with a heart rate of less than 80 beats per minute.
+Resuscitation of a newborn in the delivery room includes that indicated when the heart rate is less than 80 beats per minute.

-There are two ways to perform an indirect massage.
-When using the first, pressure on the chest is carried out using the index and middle fingers of one hand.
-In another version, the massage is performed with the thumbs of both hands, and the rest of the fingers are involved in supporting the back.
-The resuscitator-neonatologist applies pressure on the border of the middle and lower third of the sternum so that the chest sags 1.5 cm.
-The frequency of pressing is 90 per minute.
+There are two ways to perform indirect massage.
+When using the first, pressure on the chest is carried out using the index and middle finger of one hand.
+In another version, the massage is carried out with the thumbs of both hands, and the remaining fingers are involved in supporting the back.
+The resuscitator-neonatologist applies pressure at the border of the middle and lower third of the sternum so that the chest sag by 1.5 cm.
+The frequency of pressure is 90 per minute.

-It is imperative to ensure that inhalation and pressing on the chest are not carried out at the same time.
-In the pause between pressing, you can not remove your hands from the surface of the sternum.
-Pressing the bag is done after every three pressing.
-For every 2 seconds, you need to carry out 3 pressures and 1 ventilation.
+It is imperative to ensure that inhalation and pressing on the chest are not carried out simultaneously.
+During the pause between pressures, you cannot remove your hands from the surface of the sternum.
+Pressing the bag is done after every three pressures.
+For every 2 seconds you need to perform 3 pressures and 1 ventilation.

 Actions in case of water contamination with meconium

-Features of neonatal resuscitation include assistance with staining the amniotic fluid with meconium and assessing the child on the Apgar scale of less than 6 points.
+Features of neonatal resuscitation include assistance with meconium staining of amniotic fluid and an Apgar score of less than 6 points for the child.

-1. During childbirth after the appearance of the head from birth canal immediately aspirate the contents of the nasal cavity and mouth.
+1. During childbirth, after the head emerges from birth canal Immediately aspirate the contents of the nasal and oral cavity.

-2. After birth and placing the baby under a heat source, before the first breath, it is advisable to intubate with a tube of the largest possible size in order to extract the contents of the bronchi and trachea.
+2. After birth and placing the baby under a heat source, before the first breath, it is advisable to perform intubation with a tube of the largest possible size in order to extract the contents of the bronchi and trachea.

 3. If it is possible to extract the contents and it contains an admixture of meconium, then it is necessary to reintubate the newborn with another tube.